 When thinking about your brand’s purpose, you want to establish what promises you intend to follow through in your business.
 These brand promises become the emotional hooks to draw customers in and turn them into advocates for your brand.
 For example, Nike brand promise is to bring inspiration and innovation to every athlete in the world; with Starbucks, to inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.
 Toms is one company that gives away a shoe for every shoe it sells, and they regularly run campaigns to encourage participants and increase generosity within their audience.
 The focus is not on the product or the business, but rather what values, capabilities, and vision of your company that aligns with what your target audience is seeking.
 Your promise should improve over time based on any changing trends and customer needs.

-When you figure out the true purpose behind your brand, you can elements to share that purpose and become part of the brand themselves.
+When you figure out the true purpose behind your brand, you can create elements to share that purpose and become part of the brand themselves.
 Elements such as a brand identity and a brand positioning statement help your brand have a figurative “face” to your audience.

 A brand identity is the visual component (think logos, typography, colors, packaging, and messaging) that complements and represents those larger ideas.
 They are meant to attract new customers while making existing customers feel at home.
 It’s important that you maintain consistency with your brand identity across all channels, and that the message portrayed by individual components are clear and the same no matter where it’s displayed.
 You can build a style guide or utilize brand management software to help stay consistent.